-A few degrees sit at the pinnacle of the education system, or at least in our minds anyway.
+A few degrees sit at the pinnacle of the education system, or at least in our minds, anyway.
 The degrees that many hold in high esteem are doctors, accountants, lawyers, chemical engineers, an MBA, and many more.
-The reason we hold these degrees in such high esteem isn’t the amount these individuals would earn, and it’s mainly because of the intense period of studying they go through to earn their degrees.
-But how difficult is earning your MBA in reality?
+The reason we hold these degrees in such high esteem isn’t the amount these individuals would earn, but mainly because of the intense period of studying they go through to earn their degrees.
+But how difficult is it to earn your MBA in reality?
 Stick around to find out.

-A Master of Business Administration is a significantly difficult postgraduate degree, mainly due to the huge workload students need to complete the course.
-Students who do well in their MBAs usually spend 4 to 6 hours a day on their studies, more if possible.
-As a whole, MBA courses require around 135 hours per semester at minimum.
+A Master of Business Administration is a significantly challenging postgraduate degree, primarily due to the substantial workload students must complete to fulfil the course requirements.
+Students who excel in their MBAs typically spend 4 to 6 hours a day on their studies, with more time available if possible.
+As a whole, MBA courses require a minimum of 135 hours per semester.

-If you’re choosing to study for an MBA, it’s safe to say that you’re fairly accomplished academically.
+If you’re choosing to study for an MBA, it’s safe to say that you’re reasonably accomplished academically.
 But be prepared to be stretched beyond what you’re used to.
 Even as a full-time student, an MBA will still require significant parts of your everyday life.
-Now, we understand that this sounds like you’ll have no life while you’re studying, which isn’t the case.
+Now, we understand that this may sound like you’ll have no life while studying, which isn’t the case.

 All we’re saying is that you will need to be prepared for long nights and the responsibility to juggle your studies, social life, events, and other activities.
 However, there is light at the end of the tunnel.
-Managing your time effectively will allow you to try and juggle everything you need to, but there will be those days when you feel like there’s no time.
-But hey, it’s been done by many others before, so you can do it, too.
+Managing your time effectively will allow you to juggle everything you need to, but there will be those days when you feel like there’s no time at all.
+But hey, it’s been done by many others before so that you can do it, too.

-The worst thing students can do when they do their MBA is go in unaware and unprepared.
+The worst thing students can do when pursuing their MBA is to enter unaware and unprepared.
 So, to help you, we’ve made a list of some of the most common mistakes students make.
 Here they are:

 - Mismanaging their time.
-Because an MBA requires so much time, many students neglect to manage their time appropriately and then hand in half-hearted or incomplete work
+Because an MBA requires a significant amount of time, many students neglect to manage their time effectively and then submit half-hearted or incomplete work.

-- Many students also place too much emphasis on getting the best grades at the expense of learning the practical skills necessary for the working world.
+- The best grades.
+Many students also place too much emphasis on getting the best grades at the expense of learning the practical skills necessary for the working world.
 For example, they’d rather stay home and study than join events where they can learn to network.

-The difficulty of earning your MBA will also largely depend on what subjects you’re good at and your ability to cope with the demands of the course.
-We’d suggest looking at your subject allocation lists to see what subjects you’re taking and picking out the ones that’ll be most challenging for you.
-At least by finding the difficult subjects, you can work on being better prepared for them when they come around.
+The difficulty of earning your MBA will also largely depend on the subject you excel in and your ability to cope with the course’s demands.
+We suggest reviewing your subject allocation lists to identify the subjects you’re taking and selecting the ones that’ll be most challenging for you.
+At the very least, identifying complex subjects allows you to be better prepared for them when they arise.

 Having a good foundation in subjects like maths, science, or any statistic-based subject will also help, especially because you’ll be faced with a lot of situations that require you to utilise these skills throughout the course.
 However, if you’re a maths boffin, you might find that these subjects are a bit easier for you.